Analytical Marxism: Justice theory and normative philosophy

 Cohen argues that the concept of self-ownership is favourable to Rawls's difference principle as it ensures "each person's rights over his being and powers" – i.e., that one is treated as an end always and never as a means – but also highlights that its centrality provides for an area of common ground between the Marxist account of justice and the libertarianism of Robert Nozick.
 However, much as Cohen criticizes Rawls for treating people's personal powers as just another external resource for which no individual can claim desert, so does he charge Nozick with moving beyond the concept of self-ownership to his own right-wing thesis of self-ownership.
 In Cohen's view, Nozick's mistake is to endow people's claims to legitimately acquire external resources with the same moral quality that belongs to people's ownership of themselves.
+Cohen pointed out that, in Nozick’s libertarianism, the notion of "freedom" is limited to the domain of disposing of privately owned property to which one has rights; therefore, the force of "freedom" invoked to justify any action conceptually depends on prior rights concept.
+This is essentially circular.
+Reconceptualizing the Marxian critique of capitalism in this way turns it into an argument about power and freedom rather than one about labor-power and value.
+It suggests that, for all Marx’s conceptual and predictive failures, his intuition that some under capitalism lack a basic freedom that others enjoy at their expense merits our continuing attention.
 In other words, propertarianism allows inequalities to arise from differences in talent and differences in external resources, but it does so because it assumes that the world is "up for grabs", that it can be justly appropriated as private property, with virtually no restriction(s).

+Of course, precisely the same can and indeed must be said of socialism.
+But at the very least, defenders of capitalism must say a great deal more to establish that capitalism is, a priori, a freer society.